Arkansas Speaker: Would be best if colleague resigns

 LITTLE ROCK, Ark.
-(AP) - Arkansas’ House speaker says he told a lawmaker who pleaded no contest to not paying state income taxes that it would be in everyone’s best interests if he resigned.
+(AP) - Arkansas’ House speaker on Thursday said he’s told a lawmaker who pleaded no contest to not paying state income taxes that it would be in everyone’s best interests if he resigned, and wouldn’t rule out seeking the lawmaker’s removal if he doesn’t go voluntarily.

-Speaker Matthew Shepherd said Thursday that he told state Rep. Mickey Gates he would resign if he was in Gates‘ position.
-Shepherd also wouldn’t rule out seeking Gates‘ removal if he doesn’t leave voluntarily.

-Gates entered the plea Monday in Garland County Court to one count of not filing or paying income taxes.
+Speaker Matthew Shepherd said that he told state Rep. Mickey Gates he would resign if he was in Gates’ position.
+Gates entered the plea Monday in Garland County Court under an agreement with prosecutors to one count of not filing or paying income taxes.
 The Republican was arrested last year and charged with not filing returns from 2012 through 2017.

+“When you look at the terms of the plea agreement, it’s going to be something that’s going to be hanging over him for the foreseeable future,” Shepherd told The Associated Press.
+Gates and Shepherd are both Republicans.

-Gates was ordered to pay at least $74,789 he owes the state and to serve six years’ probation.
-Gates entered the plea under a law for first-time offenders that will allow the case against him to be dismissed after he serves probation.
+Gates agreed to pay at least $74,789 he owes the state in taxes, penalties and interest for the years 2012 through 2014 and to serve six years’ probation.
+A hearing to determine the remaining amount owed for 2015 through 2017 will be held in December.
+Gates entered the plea under a law for first-time offenders that will allow the case against him to be dismissed and expunged after he serves probation.
+Shepherd had stopped short of calling for Gates’ resignation after the lawmaker was arrested last year.

+Gates said Thursday he doesn’t plan to step down and intends to seek re-election next year.

+“I don’t plan on resigning,” Gates said.
+“I’m innocent and I plan on doing what the judge has ordered me to do, which is I wanted to do to begin with and that is sort this out with (the state Department of Finance and Administration) and have a meeting of the minds.”

 Sign up for Daily Newsletters